 The RWSP identified a potential for up to six mgd in additional water conservation savings that may be achieved by 2040.
 Among potential strategies are cost-share grants and incentive programs, facility retrofits for improved efficiency and water loss prevention, conservation rate structures, improved utility data management, and public education and outreach.
 Conservation rate structures, public education, enhanced data analysis, and water loss prevention efforts are implemented by utilities in response to resource conditions and regulatory requirements.
-The District's Water Supply Assessment, currently being updated, incorporates data analysis directed towards water resource sustainability.
-Water use data analysis have documented sustained progress in reducing per capita water use rates.
+Water use data and analysis have documented sustained progress in reducing per capita water use rates.

-Earlier work programs incorporated planning for a District water conservation cost-share grant program, previously submitted for state funding consideration.
-This program was not awarded funding.
-The District, however, will reevaluate the potential for such a program to complement ongoing water conservation measures implemented by utilities and addressed through permit conditions.
-Additional efforts by the District to support water conservation measures are reflected in the water supply development assistance budget to support grants to help rural communities acquire and install modern water meters to facilitate a reduction in water loss.
+The District will continue to seek funding for conservation grant programs to complement ongoing water conservation measures implemented by utilities and addressed through permit conditions.
+Additional efforts to support water conservation measures are reflected in the water supply development assistance budget to support grants to help rural communities acquire and install modern water meters to facilitate a reduction in water loss.